---

 **What users like:**

-- Users appreciate the **auto-scaling** feature of Kubernetes, which simplifies container management and enhances application reliability.
+- Users appreciate the **auto-scaling** capability of Kubernetes, enhancing reliability and minimizing manual management of containerized applications.
 (5 reviews)

-- Users value the **automatic management and scaling** capabilities of Kubernetes, enhancing reliability and simplifying container deployments.
-(4 reviews)
+- Users value the **built-in scaling and self-healing features** of Kubernetes, enhancing reliability and reducing manual workload.
+(5 reviews)

 - Container Management (4 reviews)